AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 #### Generate Certificate Signing(CSR) Request

 The EST Client SHOULD create a CSR for each digital signature algorithm it supports, with an appropriate Key Length.
 The CSR MUST contain a Common Name that is resolvable via DNS on the current domain and appropriate values for the other CSR fields.
 The manufacturer MAY allow the optional CSR fields to be configured by the operator.
-The EST Client MAY use an existing private key to sign the CSR, if the private key has been compromised the EST Client MUST generate a new pair to sign the SCR.
+The EST Client MAY use an existing private key to sign the CSR, if the private key has been compromised the EST Client MUST generate a new pair to sign the CSR.

 #### Certificate Request